SUMMER WORKSHOP LIBRARY OPENS with new books & games!

 If you're interested in being a Workshop Leader, start by applying here and attaching your resume or a statement of intent to work in this position.

-Students ages 16 -24-year-old is willing to learn about child development and use that knowledge to engage children ages 5 to 15.
+Students ages 16 and up willing to learn about child development and use that knowledge to engage children ages 5 to 15.
 Ideal candidates must show experience working with children.
 Ideal candidates approach the position of learning from the children’s perspective in their care learning how to implement student-directed instruction (during training and orientation).
 Workshop leaders must always put safety first while engaging children and their families and training and orientation will cover these issues.

 TRAINING: Workshop leaders will be trained in 1200 hours of child development and family engagement to learn how to engage with parents and families dropping off and picking up campers, always thanking campers' families for having them and bringing them every day to a professional and positive environment in which to learn and grow.
 A sign-on bonus will be given for candidates who are hired and hold a bachelor’s degree in child development or related field.